Kaman K-MAX: Second production run

 During February 2014, Kaman stated that it was looking into resuming K-MAX production, having recently received over 20 inquiries for firefighting, logging and industry transport requirements as well as requests for the military unmanned version.
 Ten firm orders convinced Kaman to put the design back into production again.
 By 2014, the K-MAX fleet had cumulatively flown 300,000 hours and cost $1,200 per flight hour to operate.

-At Heli-Expo 2015 in Orlando, Kaman reported it continued toward reopening the production line.
-Kaman received deposits and the assembly line was restarted in January 2017.
-On May 12, 2017, Kaman test flew the first K-MAX from restarted production.
+At Heli-Expo 2015 in Orlando, Kaman reported it was continuing to progress towards reopening the production line.
+Following the receipt of multiple customer deposits, the assembly line was restarted in January 2017.
+On 12 May 2017, Kaman test flew the first K-MAX to be produced since 2003; on 13 July 2017, it was delivered to Kaman's Chinese sales agent Lectern Aviation, which delivered it onwards to Guangdong Juxiang General Aviation, Guangdong Province for firefighting with the second to be delivered the following week.

-On July 13, 2017, the first new-build K-MAX since 2003 was delivered to Kaman's Chinese sales agent Lectern Aviation, which delivered it onwards to Guangdong Juxiang General Aviation, Guangdong Province for firefighting with the second to be delivered the following week.
-Due to production scheduling, Kaman needed to decide in 2017 whether to extend production beyond the first 10, and Kaman made the decision in June 2017 to produce a further 10 aircraft, reaching into at least 2019.
+To facilitate appropriate scheduling and preparations, Kaman needed to decide in 2017 whether to extend production beyond the first 10 K-MAX rotorcraft.
+During June 2017, Kaman made the decision to produce a further 10 aircraft, extending the production run into at least 2019.
+In mid 2017, the company publicly commented that it expected to produce one K-MAX every eight weeks.

 Building on a three-year autonomy experiment in Afghanistan with the US Marine Corps, Kaman was at one point pursuing development of the K-Max Titan, an optionally piloted variant intended for commercial customers to fly into dangerous zones like wildfires or natural disasters, and for long operation with no pilot rest; it was claimed to be suitable for operating for up to 100 flight hours before requiring any mandatory inspections.
 Following FAA certification, the system was to be fitted on new and used helicopters outside the factory.
 In April 2021, the Titan technology took its first flight.

 On 18 January 2023, Kaman announced it will once again be ending the K-MAX production line later that year; its stated reasons for the closure were “low demand and variation in annual deliveries, coupled with low profitability and large working capital inventory requirements.”
 The line is scheduled to close in the first quarter of FY 2023 after completing a 60-platform production run.
 Kaman noted that it would take a $54 million of non-cash charges on account of write-downs of existing inventory and aircraft alike.